evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_AWD/_index.md

 The vehicle’s maximum weight is 4159 kg (9169 lbs), with a base weight of 3025 kg (6669 lbs).
 This allows for a maximum load of 1134 kg (2500 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.

 A towbar is standard equipment on this model.
-The maximum total weight on a braked trailer is 4990, and on unbraked, it is 750 kg (11000/1653 lbs).
+The maximum total weight on a braked trailer is 4990 kg, and on and unbraked trailer, it is 750 kg (11000/1653 lbs).

 {{< sitefiguresized thumb="models/tesla/cybertruck/cybertruck_awd/trunk_1_st.jpg" title="Tesla Cybertruck AWD" width="3000" height="2000"  >}}